Observing Fine-Grained Changes in Jupyter Notebooks During Development Time: Introduction

-To bridge this gap in the existing research, we propose three contributions.
-As our first contribution, we devised the tooling necessary to obtain this novel, fine-grained log data.
+To go further and broaden this research, we propose three contributions.
+As our first contribution, we devised the tooling necessary to obtain fine-grained log data.
 The main tool is a plugin for the Web-based Jupyter Notebook IDE that tracks and logs executions of the opened Jupyter notebook upon every action.
 Additionally, we developed a server-side application that receives and stores this data, as well as a collection of post-processing scripts for parsing, analyzing, and visualizing the collected data.
-We share all the tooling in our supplementary materials~\cite{artifacts} to ease further data collection and studies in this area.
+The tooling is designed to be convenient to use, adaptive to running live experiments, and easy to extend, leading to further data collection and studies in this area.
+It is available online~\cite{artifacts}.

-As our second contribution, using the developed tools, we collected the first dataset of fine-grained execution logs for Jupyter notebooks --- Jupyter Notebooks Executions (\textbf{JuNE}).
+As our second contribution, using the developed tools, we collected the dataset of fine-grained execution logs for Jupyter notebooks --- Jupyter Notebooks Executions (\textbf{JuNE}).
 To this end, we organized a series of day-long experiments where we asked participants to solve at least one of two development tasks --- one related to data analysis and one related to machine learning.
 Overall, \Nstudents students (enrolled in Master's and Bachelor's studies that include Data Science-related topics) and \Nprof industry professionals (with a minimum of one year of experience in a Data Science-related role) participated and sent us their data.
 The resulting dataset contains the information about a total of \Ncells developed cells and \Nexecutions cell executions, and includes timestamps, the content of the cells on every execution, the labeling of the data science steps in the cell using an annotation model, the type of the implemented action (\textit{e.g.}, cell creation, cell deletion, or cell execution), and the cell execution order.
-We release this dataset~\cite{artifacts} to enable further studies taking advantage of these fine-grained execution logs.
+We release this dataset to enable further studies taking advantage of these fine-grained execution logs~\cite{artifacts}.